hahnlab/CAFE5/README.md

     calculation to estimate the most likely rate of change across the entire tree.

--   Reconstruct - Attempts to rebuild a likely count of gene families at each node in the tree.
-This can be done with an estimated or specified lambda value.
-To specify a lambda value, pass either the -l or -m parameters with the specified values.

 -   Simulate - Given specified values, generate an artificial list of gene families that matches the values.
 To generate a simulation, pass the --simulate or -s parameter.
 Either pass a count of families